farhan5248/sheepdogblog/_posts/2025-08-08-how-leadership-affects-software-quality-large-scale-agile-more.md

 This was possible with this particular system because almost all functionality was controlled by feature flags.

 Because the architecture was outside of my scope of control and the architecture team was the ivory tower type, waiting for micro-services to help solve testing challenges wasn't an option.
-There was lots of low hanging fruit that I could go after first simply by identifying and removing waste In fact my whole strategy didn't need any team outside my own to change.
+There was lots of low hanging fruit that I could go after first simply by identifying and removing waste.
+In fact my whole strategy didn't need any team outside my own to change.
 Let's say the COBOL developers didn't change.
 Then to reduce the waste of incorrect test cases, I'd have invested in model based testing which lets you generate thousands of test cases in a few minutes.

 # 1:06:30 AI

-When I joined the QA team, I too was trying to answer how to move forward in an org that has lots of manual testing?
+When I joined the QA team, I too was trying to answer how to move forward in an org that has lots of manual testing.
 Fully automating the system tests wasn't done and instead we focused on unit tests for the most complex component.
-We got there by working in small batches and working with developers to prevent defects rather than automate inspecting for them.
+We got there by working in small batches and working with developers to prevent defects rather than automate inspection for them.
 Eventually we'd be able to remove manual testing as a quality gate.

 I think AI can help accelerate that process.